matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

   to:
     $streamtoken - The opaque token to end streaming at.
-Typically, clients will not know the item of data to end at, so this will usually be START or END.
+Typically, clients will not know the item of data to end at, so this will usually be omitted.
   limit:
     integer - An integer representing the maximum number of items to return.

-'START' and 'END' are magic token values which specify the start and end of the dataset respectively.
+'START' and 'END' are placeholder values used in these examples to describe the start and end of the dataset respectively.

 Unless specified, the default pagination parameters are from=START, to=END, without a limit set.
 This allows you to hit an API like